claranet/terraform-signalfx-detectors/modules/prometheus-exporter_oracledb/README.md

 In this example we have an oracle instance which is running in Multitenant mode, means that we have one Container Database and one pluggable database.

-_important_ : Both needs a dedicated prometheus port to upload metrics.
+_Important_: Both needs a dedicated prometheus port to upload metrics.

 Environment variables used in the following sample configuration: